 Xofigo injections for advanced prostate cancer

-At ACFRO, Dr. Garza also oversees the prescribing and dispensing of Xofigo for men with advanced prostate cancer.
+At ACFRO, our doctors also oversee the prescribing and dispensing of Xofigo for men with advanced prostate cancer.
 Xofigo is an injectable radiation that is given to patients who are no long responding to hormone deprivation therapy (to lower testosterone levels), whose cancer has spread into bone, and who are experiencing symptoms related to cancer in the bone.
 It is designed to destroy prostate cancer cells in the bone.
 Xofigo is not indicated for patients in which prostate cancer has metastasized to lymph nodes, tissue, or other organs.

 There are several guidelines that the radiation oncologist must consider before prescribing Xofigo.
-If the patient qualifies for this injection, Dr. Garza will review treatment goals, expected outcomes, protocols for the patient while using Xofigo, and possible side effects.
+If the patient qualifies for this injection, the doctor will review treatment goals, expected outcomes, protocols for the patient while using Xofigo, and possible side effects.
 Common side effects may include nausea, vomiting, low blood cells counts, diarrhea, and swelling in the arms and legs.

 Xofigo is administered in six injections four weeks apart.
 Blood will be drawn and analyzed before each injection to ensure that the patient’s blood counts are normal and that they are cleared for injection.

 Contact the Austin Center for Radiation Oncology to schedule a consultation.